 In my early twenties, my drink of choice was a gin and tonic.
-I loved G&Ts because they were so refreshing.
-Poured over a lot of ice, a cool G&T went down smooth and fizzy and caused me little trouble the following morning, what with gin being a white spirit (as the say: the darker the spirit, the worse the hangover).
-Whenever I would order a G&T in Nairobi, though, I would often get asked a question that I was rarely clear on how to answer.
-The question was “What gin would you like, Gilbey’s or Gordon’s?”.
-Frankly, I thought all gins were essentially the same, and since Gilbey’s was usually less expensive, that is what I would choose.
-That was until one fateful afternoon in Arusha.
+I loved gin and tonics because they were so refreshing.
+Poured over a lot of ice, a cool gin and tonic went down smooth with just the right amount of fizz and caused me little trouble the following morning, what with gin being a white spirit (as the say: the darker the spirit, the worse the hangover).
+Whenever I would order a gin and tonic in Nairobi, though, I would often get asked a question that I was rarely clear on how to answer.
+The question was “What gin would you like, Gilbey’s Gin or Gordon’s Gin?”.
+Frankly, I thought all gins were essentially the same, and since Gilbey’s Gin was usually less expensive, that is what I would choose…until one fateful afternoon in Arusha.

 When my drink finally arrived, I took a sip while letting the pleasure of my surroundings soak in.
 Wow!
 My drink tasted unusually good.
 I sipped and sipped and sipped, thinking that maybe, my drink tasted so good because I was in such a happy place.
-But no, after a while, I had to concede: this G&T was special.
-Not one to leave a mystery uninvestigated, I decided to find out more from the bartender.
-As I got up to order another G&T (you know I had to! :-)), I asked my bartender what he had used to make my drink.
-He seemed a bit confused by my question and told me that he had simply given me a double Gordon’s Gin as well as the tonic water which had come in a bottle so I could mix my drink for myself.
-The difference, I concluded, must have come from using Gordon’s instead of Gilbey’s.
+But no, after a while, I had to concede: this gin and tonic was special.
+Not one to leave a mystery unexplored, I decided to find out more from the bartender.
+As I got up to order another gin and tonic (you know I had to! ), I asked my bartender what he had used to make my drink.
+He seemed a bit confused by my question and told me that he had simply given me a double Gordon’s Gin as well as the tonic water which had come in a bottle, so I could mix my drink myself.
+The difference, I concluded, must have come from using Gordon’s Gin instead of Gilbey’s Gin.

 When I finally got to Nairobi, I put my hypothesis to the test.
-When next asked what gin I wanted when ordering a gin and tonic, I alternated between choosing Gilbey’s and Gordon’s.
-Whenever I ordered Gilbey’s, I got the same G&T that I had become accustomed to prior to my experiment.
-Whenever I ordered Gordon’s, my drink tasted as superb as it did that afternoon in Arusha.
+When next asked what gin I wanted when ordering a gin and tonic, I alternated between choosing Gilbey’s Gin and Gordon’s Gin.
+Whenever I ordered Gilbey’s Gin, I got the same gin and tonic that I had become accustomed to prior to my experiment.
+Whenever I ordered Gordon’s Gin, my drink tasted as superb as it did that afternoon in Arusha.

 I quickly became a convert.
-For me, if you ask me whether I prefer Gilbey’s or Gordon’s, my answer is clear: it’s definitely Gordon’s.
-I am not sure what makes Gordon’s a tastier gin—I am not a connoisseur of gin like that—but in laywoman’s terms, there’s just something more aromatic about Gordon’s.
+For me, if you ask me whether I prefer Gilbey’s Gin or Gordon’s Gin, my answer is clear: it’s definitely Gordon’s Gin.
+I am not sure what makes Gordon’s Gin a tastier gin—I am not a connoisseur of gin like that—but in laywoman’s terms, there’s just something more aromatic about Gordon’s Gin.
 I like to say it has a “rounder” taste by which maybe I mean it has a more complex, symphony of flavors (as opposed to being flat and one-dimensional), but that’s just me.
 After all, taste is a highly personal thing.

 How about you?
 Which do you prefer?
-If asked Gilbey’s or Gordon’s, what is your response?
+If asked Gilbey’s Gin or Gordon’s Gin, what is your response?
 Why?
-I look forward to hearing what you have to say.
+I look forward to hearing what you have to say in the comments.